linonon/ted-listening-practice/ted-01.md

 - `invaluable`: 极有用的
 - `unleash`: 释放出

 Before the first day, I memorized my students' names and backgrounds, and then, I mastered my routine.
+Those habits served me well.
+I started to relax more and I started to get good ratings.
+But just like with goals and identities, the routines that help us today can become the ruts we `get trapped in` tomorrow.

+- `get trapped in`: 陷入

+One day, I taught a class on the importance of rethinking, and  afterward, a student came up and said, "You know, you're not following your own principles."
+They say feedback is a gift, but right then, I wondered, "How do I return this?"
+I was teaching the same meterial, the same way, year after year.
+I didn't want to give up on a performance that was working.
+I had my act down.

+Even good habits can stand in the way of rethinking.
+There's a name for that too.
+It's called "cognitive entrenchment," where you get stuck in the way you've always done things.